input-output-hk/ouroboros-leios-sim/formal-spec/Leios/Short.lagda.md

             ─────────────────────────────────────────────────────────────────────────
             s ↝ addUpkeep record s { FFDState = ffds' } IB-Role
 ```
+EndorserBlocks are generated in the `Endorse` stage.
+An EB collects all IBs seen by the
+end of the second `Wait` stage, i.e. all IBs currently available from the corresponding
+`Propose` stage are included.
+EndorserBlocks (header only) are broadcast through freshest first diffusion.
 ```agda
     EB-Role : let open LeiosState s renaming (FFDState to ffds) LI = map getIBRef $ filter (_∈ᴮ slice L slot 3) IBs